thoughtbox/sandfly-restrict/README.md

 some tweaking of the regular expression matching (look for "botfly" within the script and take it from there).

 # new in version 1.40
-The script will start _/usr/lib/libexec/sftp-server_ if the host is configured to use internal-sftp in _/etc/sshd_config_.
+The script will start _/usr/lib/openssh/sftp-server_ if the host is configured to use internal-sftp in _/etc/sshd_config_.
+You may need to change this to reflect your setup.

 # compatibility
 This version has been tested to work with Sandfly v4.6.0, AKA "it works for me".